NotAKidoS/CCK.BaseAnimatorPatch/README.md

 Xiexie - jump/fall animations [(link)](https://github.com/Xiexe/OldPatreonExclusiveThings)

 Blender - constraints and bake action features that both drove me mad and made my shit actually not shit

+---

+Here is the block of text where I tell you it's not my fault if you're bad at Unity.

+> Use of this Unity Script is done so at the user's own risk and the creator cannot be held responsible for any issues arising from its use.